 In Eastern Christianity, God raised Jesus from the dead three days after his burial.
 That day is known as Resurrection Sunday.
 To have a metaphorically similar experience, Orthodox Christians fast to get rid of their sins, clean their souls, strengthen their beliefs, and enter a state of resurrection, like the one Jesus had.

-This state should typically be achieved by the end of the Great Lent, which is crowned with the great feast of Pascha or Easter as commonly known.
-This is the holiest festival of the year in which Christians commemorate the resurrection of Jesus from the dead.
+This state should typically be achieved by the end of Great Lent, crowned with the great feast of Pascha, or Easter, as commonly known.
+This is the holiest festival of the year, during which Christians commemorate the resurrection of Jesus from the dead.

-As we mentioned earlier, it starts sometime in February or March and lasts 40 days.
+As we mentioned, it starts in February or March and lasts 40 days.
 Christians fast by following a vegetarian-like diet, meaning they do not consume any animal products, from meat and chicken to dairy and eggs.

 Galaxidi

-Galaxidi is a small beautiful harbour city in Central Greece, around 200 km northwest of Athens.
-With an area of 126.088 km², Galaxidi is home to a little over 3000 people.
+Galaxidi is a small, beautiful harbour city in Central Greece, around 200 km northwest of Athens.
+With an area of 126.088 km², Galaxidi is home to over 3000 people.
 Besides the stunning landscape and the exciting history, this town is distinct for the flour war, the locals’ unique way to end the carnival season and welcome the Great Lent.

-Although it is unknown how it originated, the flour war has been Galaxidi’s custom for ages.
-Hundreds of locals and tourists flock to the town every spring to spend an entire afternoon throwing coloured flour at one another, in resemblance to replacing sins with good deeds.
+Although it is unknown how it originated, the flour war has been a custom of Galaxidi for ages.
+Hundreds of locals and tourists flock to the town every spring to spend an entire afternoon throwing coloured flour at one another, similarly replacing sins with good deeds.

 Such an event is a part of the town’s identity; it is organised by the local authorities and participated in by everyone.
 As of 2023, Clean Monday was observed on 27 February and was well celebrated for the first time after a two-year hiatus due to COVID-19 restrictions.